We know it's not Minnesotan to boast, but it's true—to ride a bike in Minnesota is an unparalleled experience in the United States.

 And, of course, they've got that iconic red dirt.
 That inside-of-your-shoes, all-over-your-body, how-did-it-get-there, red dirt.

-Head over to North Minneapolis and spend a few hours exploring the trails at Theodore Wirth Park, less than 3 miles from downtown (make sure to ride the Dingo/Skyline Trail for a scenic view of - you guessed it - the skyline).
-From there, head further north towards Elm Creek for their fast, flowing, and incredibly diverse trail system.
-In the South Metro you can ride Lebanon Hills, which offers some of the more technical singletrack in the metro, and boasts all sorts of additional facilities like a fire pit, charcoal grills, and heated bathrooms (!!).
+Head over to North Minneapolis and spend a few hours exploring the trails at Theodore Wirth Park, less than 3 miles from downtown (make sure to ride the Dingo/Skyline Trail for a scenic view of, you guessed it, the skyline).
+From there, head further north toward Elm Creek for their fast, flowing, and incredibly diverse trail system.
+In the south metro you can ride Lebanon Hills, which offers some of the more technical singletrack in the metro, and boasts all sorts of additional facilities like a fire pit, charcoal grills and heated bathrooms (!!).

-Unlike the other Minnesota Ride Centers, the trails here are more spread around the metro - so you'll likely want to utilize motorized transportation to hit some of the trails.
+Unlike the other Minnesota Ride Centers, the trails here are more spread around the metro, so you'll likely want to use motorized transportation to hit some of the trails.
 But they're all relatively close together, and each individual trail system is distinct and robust enough to offer hours (days?!) of excitement for even the most avid riders.

 Check out over 85 miles of Twin Cities mountain bike trails on the Minnesota Off-Road Cyclists website, and plan your next trip today!

 Of course, this doesn't cover anything close to all of Minnesota's mountain bike trails.
 To read more about mountain biking in Minnesota, check out some of these articles.